Weinland Park: History

 Weinland Park bears the name of Edgar L. Weinland, member of the first law class of Ohio State University.
 Weinland was born in Middletown, Ohio, Ohio but was raised in Westerville, Ohio.
 He started his career as assistant city solicitor before moving on to become the city solicitor of George Marshall.
 Acting under the Columbus Housing Authority as city councilman, Weinland was crucial in the annexation of a parcel of land for park space which in turn was called Weinland Park.
 The current geographical boundary of the neighborhood was given the name of this park as well, though it is unknown when the name became generally used.

 In the late 1800s, the City of Columbus annexed the area along North High Street, including what would later become Weinland Park.
 From 1900 to 1920, the area developed into a streetcar suburb centered around industry; several factories, such as Columbus Coated Fabrics and the Jeffrey Manufacturing Company, were located in the vicinity which provided work for the residents.
 At around the same time, the Great Migration brought many African Americans from the rural South to Midwestern cities like Columbus and increased the diversity of the neighborhood.
 Post World War II, Weinland Park experienced the effects of suburbanization, white flight, and disinvestment which occurred across the nation at the time.
 Cocaine was introduced to the neighborhood in the 1980s, only exacerbating those issues.
 Gangs were formed within the community, the most notorious of them being the Short North Posse.
 The location of the gang's headquarters, North Fourth Street and East Eight Avenue, was once the most dangerous street corner in the entirety of Columbus.
 Joblessness, crime, disinvestment, and further flight of residents continued to wear down the community.
 Public housing projects implemented in Weinland Park during the 1980s and 1990s such as Windsor Terrace and HOPE VI housing failed in many aspects and only further contributed to the downturn of the neighborhood.

 Recently, the community has moved forward from these historical events.
 Many different organizations and community members have been implementing revitalization efforts since as early as 1986.
-However, the most ambitious and comprehensive effort has only started within the last few years.
-The Weinland Park Collaborative brings together Ohio State University, the City of Columbus, Habitat for Humanity, the Weinland Park Community Civic Association, and many other stakeholders to pool funding and resources with which to improve the neighborhood.
-The collaboration has seven main focuses: education, employment, health, housing, public safety, resident engagement, and youth development.
+However, the most ambitious and comprehensive effort started in 2010 with the establishment of the Weinland Park Collaborative, a partnership composed of Ohio State University, the City of Columbus, Habitat for Humanity, the Weinland Park Community Civic Association, and many other stakeholders that pooled funding and resources with which to improve the neighborhood.
+The collaboration had seven main focuses: education, employment, health, housing, public safety, resident engagement, and youth development.
+The collaborative phased out its work in 2019.